$263.82 Million in Sales Expected for CONMED Co. (NYSE:CNMD) This Quarter

 Wall Street brokerages predict that CONMED Co.
-(NYSE:CNMD) will report sales of $263.82 million for the current fiscal quarter, Zacks reports.
-Five analysts have made estimates for CONMED’s earnings.
-The highest sales estimate is $269.30 million and the lowest is $254.70 million.
-CONMED posted sales of $264.87 million during the same quarter last year, which would indicate a negative year-over-year growth rate of 0.4%.
-The business is expected to report its next earnings report on Wednesday, February 3rd.
+(NYSE:CNMD) will announce sales of $263.82 million for the current quarter, Zacks Investment Research reports.
+Five analysts have issued estimates for CONMED’s earnings.
+The lowest sales estimate is $254.70 million and the highest is $269.30 million.
+CONMED reported sales of $264.87 million in the same quarter last year, which would suggest a negative year-over-year growth rate of 0.4%.
+The firm is expected to issue its next quarterly earnings results on Wednesday, February 3rd.

-According to Zacks, analysts expect that CONMED will report full year sales of $873.44 million for the current fiscal year, with estimates ranging from $864.40 million to $878.90 million.
-For the next fiscal year, analysts anticipate that the firm will post sales of $1.02 billion, with estimates ranging from $981.60 million to $1.05 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of research firms that cover CONMED.
+On average, analysts expect that CONMED will report full year sales of $873.44 million for the current financial year, with estimates ranging from $864.40 million to $878.90 million.
+For the next financial year, analysts anticipate that the firm will report sales of $1.02 billion, with estimates ranging from $981.60 million to $1.05 billion.
+Zacks’ sales calculations are a mean average based on a survey of sell-side analysts that follow CONMED.

 CONMED (NYSE:CNMD) last posted its quarterly earnings data on Wednesday, October 28th.
-The company reported $0.88 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.25 by $0.63.
-CONMED had a return on equity of 9.48% and a net margin of 0.04%.
-The company had revenue of $237.84 million for the quarter, compared to analysts’ expectations of $204.91 million.
+The company reported $0.88 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.25 by $0.63.
+The firm had revenue of $237.84 million for the quarter, compared to analysts’ expectations of $204.91 million.
+CONMED had a net margin of 0.04% and a return on equity of 9.48%.

+In other CONMED news, VP Terence M. Berge sold 10,308 shares of the firm’s stock in a transaction on Wednesday, December 9th.
+The shares were sold at an average price of $100.75, for a total value of $1,038,531.00.
+Following the sale, the vice president now owns 3,042 shares of the company’s stock, valued at approximately $306,481.50.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CEO Curt R. Hartman sold 2,512 shares of the firm’s stock in a transaction on Wednesday, November 25th.
+The stock was sold at an average price of $105.40, for a total transaction of $264,764.80.
+Following the completion of the sale, the chief executive officer now directly owns 240,051 shares in the company, valued at approximately $25,301,375.40.
+The disclosure for this sale can be found here.
+In the last three months, insiders sold 49,258 shares of company stock worth $5,012,209.
+Insiders own 5.39% of the company’s stock.

+Large investors have recently bought and sold shares of the company.
+Steward Partners Investment Advisory LLC purchased a new stake in shares of CONMED in the 3rd quarter worth about $28,000.
+Dimension Capital Management LLC purchased a new stake in shares of CONMED in the 3rd quarter worth about $28,000.
+Harbor Investment Advisory LLC lifted its position in shares of CONMED by 104.6% in the 3rd quarter.
+Harbor Investment Advisory LLC now owns 446 shares of the company’s stock worth $35,000 after purchasing an additional 228 shares during the period.
+First Bank & Trust purchased a new stake in shares of CONMED in the 3rd quarter worth about $70,000.
+Finally, Amundi Pioneer Asset Management Inc. purchased a new stake in shares of CONMED in the 1st quarter worth about $150,000.

 The company also recently declared a quarterly dividend, which was paid on Tuesday, January 5th.
-Stockholders of record on Tuesday, December 15th were given a dividend of $0.20 per share.
-This represents a $0.80 annualized dividend and a dividend yield of 0.71%.
+Shareholders of record on Tuesday, December 15th were issued a $0.20 dividend.
+This represents a $0.80 dividend on an annualized basis and a yield of 0.71%.
 The ex-dividend date of this dividend was Monday, December 14th.
-CONMED’s payout ratio is presently 30.30%.
+CONMED’s dividend payout ratio (DPR) is presently 30.30%.

-In other news, VP Terence M. Berge sold 14,040 shares of CONMED stock in a transaction that occurred on Friday, November 20th.
-The shares were sold at an average price of $101.52, for a total transaction of $1,425,340.80.
-Following the sale, the vice president now owns 10,912 shares of the company’s stock, valued at approximately $1,107,786.24.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, VP Stanley W. Peters III sold 500 shares of CONMED stock in a transaction that occurred on Thursday, November 5th.
-The shares were sold at an average price of $81.82, for a total transaction of $40,910.00.
-Following the sale, the vice president now directly owns 63 shares in the company, valued at approximately $5,154.66.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 49,258 shares of company stock worth $5,012,209.
-Corporate insiders own 5.39% of the company’s stock.

-A number of institutional investors have recently bought and sold shares of CNMD.
-FMR LLC increased its holdings in CONMED by 0.8% in the 1st quarter.
-FMR LLC now owns 293,909 shares of the company’s stock valued at $24,447,000 after purchasing an additional 2,373 shares during the last quarter.
-First Trust Advisors LP grew its stake in shares of CONMED by 8.3% in the first quarter.
-First Trust Advisors LP now owns 40,689 shares of the company’s stock worth $3,385,000 after acquiring an additional 3,112 shares in the last quarter.
-Amundi Pioneer Asset Management Inc. acquired a new position in shares of CONMED in the first quarter worth $150,000.
-Bank of New York Mellon Corp grew its stake in shares of CONMED by 4.5% in the second quarter.
-Bank of New York Mellon Corp now owns 331,048 shares of the company’s stock worth $23,832,000 after acquiring an additional 14,256 shares in the last quarter.
-Finally, American International Group Inc. grew its stake in shares of CONMED by 2.7% in the second quarter.
-American International Group Inc. now owns 19,353 shares of the company’s stock worth $1,393,000 after acquiring an additional 505 shares in the last quarter.
-Hedge funds and other institutional investors own 95.53% of the company’s stock.

 CONMED Company Profile